-- How do cantonments or other demobilization sites affect local communities' access to natural resources? - How are women and men affected differently? - What are the infrastructure needs of local communities? - What are the differences of women and men's priorities? - In order to act in a manner inclusive of all relevant stakeholders, whose voices should be heard in the process of planning and implementing reinsertion activities with local communities? - What are the traditional roles of women and men in labour market participation?
-What are the differences between different age groups? - Do women or men have cultural roles that affect their participation (e.g. child care roles, cultural beliefs, time poverty)?

-- What skills and abilities are required from participants of the planned reinsertion activities? - Are there groups that require special support to be able to participate in reinsertion activities?
+- How do cantonments or other demobilization sites affect local communities' access to natural resources? - How are women and men affected differently? - What are the infrastructure needs of local communities? - What are the differences between women's and men's priorities? - To act in a manner inclusive of all relevant stakeholders, whose voices should be heard in the process of planning and implementing reinsertion activities with local communities? - What are the traditional roles of women and men in labour market participation?
+What are the differences between age groups? - Do women or men have cultural roles that affect their participation (e.g., childcare roles, cultural beliefs, time poverty)? - What skills and abilities are required in participants of the planned reinsertion activities? - Are there groups that require special support to be able to participate in reinsertion activities?